planetbeing/libdmg-hfsplus/README.markdown

 LICENSE
 -------

-This work is copyright 2008 planetbeing, all rights reserved.
-It will be released under an a free software license in the near future.
-Until then, it can only be used with explicit permission (which I probably have given anyone who is reading this right now) and is made available only for educational purposes.
+This work is released under the terms of the GNU General Public License, version 3.
+The full text of the license can be found in the LICENSE file.

 DEPENDENCIES
 ------------